 “Check-ups are done at six weeks, five months, ten months, 1 year and then every six months until they go to school”

 Did you know that?
 I didn’t, nobody told me.

-A note on the waiting list for the government schools: If you want your child to attend a government school or you don’t have the choice of a private school, when they phone you for the assessments and follow-up assessment – go!
+A note on the waiting list for the government schools: If your child is on the school placement list- when they phone you for the assessments and follow-up assessment – go!
 Why?
-If you don’t go, they take your child off the waiting list.
+If you don’t go, they take your child off the list.

 Sometimes you do wonder if you made the right choices in the beginning.
 You can always change your mind with your treatment plan – you need to do what is the best option for your child.
 Remember, people are complex and different, what works for one does not necessarily work for your child.
 It is not a race, no matter what the specialist says – be patient.
 Listen to your child, the whole of them.

 - Deidre Strobel Audiologist and Speech Pathologist